8. Losses due to impairment of credits derived from possible insolvencies of debtors

-Losses due to deterioration of credits derived from possible insolvencies of debtors will be deductible when, at the time of accrual of the tax, any of the circumstances provided for in Art.
-13 of the LIS, this is:
+Losses due to deterioration of credits derived from possible insolvencies of debtors will be deductible in 2021, when at the time of accrual of Personal Income Tax (normally, December 31) any of the following conditions apply. following circumstances:

 That the debtor is declared to be in bankruptcy proceedings.